cylentro/LaunchBox/frontend/docs/courses/vibe-coding-building-apps-with-ai-conversation/code-3-in-depth-study-case-building-a-note-taking-app.md

 keywords: Vibe Coding project, build a web app, note-taking app, HTML, CSS, JavaScript, local storage, AI programming, step-by-step tutorial, GitHub Pages
 ---

-# Module 3: In-Depth Study Case - Building a Note-Taking App
+# Code 3: In-Depth Study Case - Building a Note-Taking App

 Theory is important, but building is where the real learning happens.
 In this module, we will put everything we've learned into practice by building a complete, functional note-taking web application from scratch.
 We will follow our 5-step Vibe Coding workflow meticulously, using a chain of prompts to guide our AI partner from a blank slate to a finished, deployable product.